earaujoassis/watchman/README.md

 The current implementation doesn't worry about HTTPS and any other measure to secure the communication between GitHub and your server.
 It's not a serious problem because no sensitive data is transmitted if you're working with public repositories; but you should avoid this if you plan to use it with a private repository.
+Ideally, Agents shouldn't be allowed to write in your repository.

 ## Watchman Expiry